 Take Good Care of Yourself During the Grieving Process

 With Tater Tot's death, I made a conscious decision to do things differently.
 I decided to become proactive and deal with my emotions in concrete ways.
 Based on what I experienced with my dad's death, I knew I could get stuck in the stages of anger and depression for long periods of time.

 To combat that, I developed a plan that included exercising more, eating healthier, taking long baths, writing in a journal, and making plenty of time to read, relax, and be alone.
 I wrote a Dear Tater Tot letter in which I explained to my wonderful dog how much he meant to me and my entire family.
 My younger son and I printed out digital photos of our dog and created a scrapbook, Our Memories of Tater Tot.

-2. Reach Out for Support by Posting Your Pet's Passing on Social Media
+2. Reach Out for Support on Social Media